 - Meatballs – you can start to slice them into smaller pieces once their pincer grasp develops

 - Ground beef mash – while hands will continue to be their best tool, offer a spoon early and often.
-You can start adding more texture by mixing in some chopped vegetables, nuts, etc. You can also shape into balls (pictured: ground beef + spinach + oatmeal + cumin)
+You can start adding more texture by mixing in some chopped vegetables, nuts.
+You can also combine with oatmeal, rice, mashed avocado, lentils, thick dips, etc. and shape into balls (pictured: ground beef + spinach + oatmeal + cumin)

 - Slow cooked/ pressure cooked: Such an effortless way to achieve that perfect level of tenderness and flavor in beef!